mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 When you upgrade your Mattermost server frequently, your users can access new features, improved user experiences, bug fixes, security fixes, and mobile app compatibility.

 Mattermost releases regular updates to `Mattermost Team Edition <https://mattermost.com/>`_ and `Mattermost Enterprise Edition <https://mattermost.com/pricing-self-managed/>`_.
-The :doc:`Mattermost Changelog </deploy/legacy-self-hosted-changelog>` provides all information about changes in each version.
+See the :doc:`release life cycle </guides/release-lifecycle>` documentation for component life cycle details details.

 Upgrading your Mattermost server only takes a few minutes.
 See the :doc:`Upgrade Guide </upgrade/upgrading-mattermost-server>` for step-by-step instructions.